 This article will provide you with an overview of the Chinese market, and different upcoming trends.

 China’s economy is boosted mostly by the high consumption rate and the country will rely on it to grow in the coming years.
 Indeed, after an investment-driven model, now it’s the turn for to a consumption and services-driven model.
 The major consumption force comes from a booming Chinese middle class.

 The latest figures show that household consumption will grow by an average 6% per year to reach RMB 56 trillion (US$8.2 trillion) and the middle class will expand to represent an estimated 65% of households.
 According to Bain & Company’s research, by 2027, household income will have increased by around 6% annually, with a massive number of industrial jobs redeployed to service sector jobs.
 In fact, along with the expansion of Chinese leading companies such as Tencent or Alibaba, it’s also creating a lot of new employment (such as couriers), allowing a lot of people to earn more than before.
 That makes the average level of buying power higher.

-On the one hand, the government supports by implementing policies to encourage spending in areas such as health and pensions, discouraging saving.
-On the other hand, Chinese consumers are confidents because statistics show that the increase will continue and this contributes to the quick increase of Chinese’s consumption.
+On the one hand, the government supports this by implementing policies to encourage spending in areas such as health and pensions, discouraging saving.
+On the other hand, Chinese consumers are confident because statistics show that the increase will continue and this contributes to the quick increase in Chinese consumption.
 On the business side, this new segment of consumers is an opportunity for your brand.